Methodology

 From source to surface.

+Five layers collect, eight domains triangulate, three practices produce.
 The five layers describe how we collect.
-Convergence describes how we organise what we have collected: eight epistemically distinct domains, each holding the analytical output that the upstream strata can sustain.
+Convergence describes how we organize what we have collected: eight epistemically distinct domains, each holding the analytical output that the upstream strata can sustain.
 Layers feed domains.
-Domains feed the surfaces that produce our work.
+Domains feed the practices that produce our work.